-Section 5: General Terms for All Proposals
+Section 7: General Terms for All Proposals

-b.
-Description of Proposal

-- Respondent's proposal should include all sites for the option bid.
-If the respondent bids leased dark fiber or leased lit fiber - all sites must be included in the bid.
+- a.
+Failure to include any requested information noted as required by the respondent is grounds for disqualification. - b.
+Description of Proposal - i.
+Respondent's proposal should include all sites for the option bid.
+If the respondent bids leased dark fiber or leased lit fiber all sites must be included in the bid.
 Failure to include all sites in a bid option could be considered ground for - ii.
-Respondent will provide a description of their proposal for all services and solutions. - iii.
+Respondent will provide a description of their proposal for all services and solutions.

+iii.
 Description will include an overview of the proposal, any deviations from the requested architecture, design or requirements, assumptions made, and other detail Applicant may find useful or necessary (or could differentiate the solution from a competing proposal).